keneilvx/keneilvx/README.md

 ## Personal Projects

  **Hymnverse** - https://hymnverse.com/
    - Hymn website built with shadcdn/vue & vue 3 with pinia and backend, built with Bun & Hono.js
+   - Dolares a npm package for formatting values into a specfic currency format, plan to support conversion in the future

 ## 📫 Let's Connect